CartierPierre/shift-hackathon-nantes-2025/README.md

 🥈 **Learn anything**: An assistant that creates personalized training courses and adapts the content to your preferences and skill level!

 🥉 **Uchronia**: A video game that lets you endlessly explore alternate history scenarios with "what ifs": What if the Russians had landed on the moon first?
+[Test now!](https://uchronia-neon.vercel.app/)

 ### Audience favorites: